HuStmpHrrr/mech-type-theories/README.md

    [See the code](Layered.README.html); [also](CLayered.README.html)

-Audience interested in this library might also find [another project](https://github.com/Beluga-lang/McLTT) that Jason Hu involves in interesting too.
+Audience interested in this library might also find [another project](https://github.com/Beluga-lang/McLTT) that Jason Hu is involved in interesting too.

 ## Installing Agda